 May 9 2000: The day Jim Courier announced his retirement from professional tennis

-On this day, the 9th of May, 2000, former world no.1 Jim Courier from USA announced his retirement from professional tennis, just a few months before turning 30.
+On this day, May 9, 2000, former world No 1 Jim Courier from the United States announced his retirement from professional tennis, just a few months before turning 30.
 Now ranked No 67, he had dominated tennis in the early 1990s.
-Four times a Grand Slam champion, he was part of a golden generation of Americans who would leave an indelible mark on tennis history, together with Pete Sampras, Andre Agassi and Michael Chang.
-Courier was loyal to the Davis Cup and when the USA’s best players united, they won the trophy twice, in 1992 and 1995.
-He was the first among these champions, who had almost grown up together, to put an end to his career, six weeks after his last match in Miami, where he lost to Thomas Enqvist 6-7 6-3 6-4.
+A four-time Grand Slam champion, Courier was part of a golden generation of Americans, together with Pete Sampras, Andre Agassi and Michael Chang, who would leave an indelible mark on tennis history.
+Courier was also loyal to the Davis Cup and when the USA’s best players united, they won the trophy twice, in 1992 and 1995.
+He was the first among these champions, who had almost grown up together, to put an end to his career, six weeks after his last match in Miami, where he lost to Thomas Enqvist 6-7, 6-3, 6-4.

 Born in 1970, Jim Courier was one of many players who learned their craft at the Nick Bollettieri tennis academy in the 1980s.
 He developed quite an unconventional game, using western grips and short backswings, often compared with baseball motions, which matched his trademark cap.
 His big serve and his inside-out forehand were his favourite shots, and he was famous for his work ethic, commitment and fitness.